CuBoulder/cu_html_template/README.md

 This is a responsive CU Boulder branded HTML template built with the Bootstrap CSS framework.
+Edits or modifications to these templates should follow <a href="http://www.colorado.edu/brand">CU Boulder brand standards</a>.

 This repo contains:
 * HTML templates for: